Accreditation Overview

 Benefits of Accreditation

-An English language program or institution, its administrative and teaching staff, and its students benefit directly from involvement in a comprehensive assessment of how effectively the program or institution meets its stated mission.
-By evaluating the quality of its programs and services with respect to the CEA Standards for English Language Programs and Institutions, which were drafted and approved by professionals in the field, the program or institution can gauge its effectiveness against benchmarks set by the profession.
-Through the on-going annual reporting and reaccreditation process, programs and institutions continue their commitment to high quality.
+Personnel, students and an English language program or institution itself directly benefit from involvement in a comprehensive assessment of how effectively the program or institution meets its stated mission with respect to accreditation standards.
+By evaluating quality of educational programs, administration and services with respect to the CEA Standards for English Language Programs and Institutions, it is possible to measure effectiveness against accepted benchmarks in the field of English language teaching.
+Through the ongoing annual reporting and reaccreditation process, programs and institutions continue to demonstrate their commitment to high quality educational and administrative practices.